 - Part-time and fixed-term workers enjoy the same protection as full-time employees.

 - Employees employed after 5 April 2012 with less than two years’ service do not have this right, unless unlawful discrimination is involved in the dismissal.

 - Employees with two years’ service or more usually qualify for redundancy pay (see 6).

 - Employees who adopt ‘employee owner’ or ‘employee shareholder’ status will not have ordinary unfair dismissal protection.
 See margin note, page 3.

 1.3 Employees cannot usually sign away their rights to statutory redundancy payments.

 The chance to ‘take costs out of the business’ may be one of the major motives for a takeover.
 In this case, redundancies may be part of the logic of the move.
 But they must be genuine (see 1),and appropriate selection criteria must be applied (see 4), possibly involving the new owner’s existing employees.

 If you take over the running of a business, you usually have the same responsibilities to employees as the previous owner.
 Under TUPE – the Transfer of Undertakings (Protection of Employment) Regulations – all contracts transfer to the new owner.

-- An employee who started after 5 April 2012 with two years’ service or more who is made redundant primarily because of the sale of the business will normally be regarded as unfairly dismissed.
-An employee who started before that date only needs one year’s service to claim unfair dismissal.
+- An employee who started after 5 April 2012 with two or more years’ service (one year if they started before this date) who is made redundant primarily because of the sale of the business will normally be regarded as unfairly dismissed.

 In theory, a new owner cannot pick and choose who to keep on.
 But the regulations note that an employer may have acceptable reasons for trimming the workforce at the time of a takeover.